 Esther Baird is the Director of Women's Ministries as well as the FPC Transforms Coordinator.
 She has been a member at the church since 2003.
-Raised in Philadelphia, both she and Les went on to attend and graduate from Wheaton College outside of Chicago, IL.
-Esther received her M.Div at Gordon-Conwell Theological Seminary in 2010 with a particular focus of study on chaplaincy work.
-Esther is a part time writer and has written a humor/life column in local newspapers for eight years.
+Raised in Philadelphia, both she and her husband Les went on to attend and graduate from Wheaton College outside of Chicago, IL.
+Esther received her M.Div at Gordon-Conwell Theological Seminary in 2010.
+Esther is a part time writer and has written a humor/life column in local newspapers for more than 10 years.

 Esther sees the need of the women in the church, and the community, to be connected both to each other and most importantly to Jesus.
 She feels that the culture we live in pushes women towards unattainable goals of a false perfection.
 It is her desire, along with the other talented Women’s Ministry Leads, to point women to what truly will satisfy them — a personal relationship with Jesus in whom they can find true fulfillment, joy and acceptance through faith in Him.

-Esther and her husband Les and their two young daughters, Abby and Riley, live in Boxford.
-Esther enjoys reading, traveling, driving her kids around for endless endless hours (ok she doesn't really love that), and walking their Bernese Mountain Dog, Blue Ears.
+Esther, Les and their two daughters, Abby and Riley, live in Boxford.
+Esther enjoys reading, traveling, driving her kids around for endless endless hours (ok she doesn't really love that), and walking their two Bernese Mountain Dogs, Blue and Moose.

 - Heather RichChildren's Ministry Director, Ipswich Campus

 Heather Rich is the Nursery Director at FPC and has been a member since 2005.
 Heather grew up in northern New Jersey, attended Nyack College in Nyack, NY and then received a Master of Arts in Religion with an Educational Ministries concentration from Gordon-Conwell in 2004.
 She served as the nursery director for 5 years at FPC before assuming the role of children’s ministry director in July 2018.

 Heather and her husband Patrick live in Hamilton with their 3 children - Ben, Grace and Emma.
 In her (hypothetical) spare time, Heather enjoys reading, competitive running, playing games with her kids, going out to dinner with her husband and walking with her dog, Bear.

-- Jennifer WhiteacreOffice Manager, Ipswich & Danvers Campus
+- Jennifer MooreOffice Manager, Ipswich & Danvers Campus